 The Pap smear itself only looks for the changes in cervical cells that can accompany cervical cancer.
 However, there are certain types of STDs that can be detected in a sample of fluid from the cervix.
-These include gonorrhea, two of the most common STDs.
+These include gonorrhea and chlamydia, two of the most common STDs.

 When you have your Pap smear, your doctor can take a swab of the cervix at the same time, in order to test for these STDs.
 This adds hardly any extra time to the Pap smear process.
 Many gynecologists will ask you if you want to have this test when you get your Pap smear, but if they don’t ask you about it, then you can ask them to swab your cervix for STDs at the same time.

-There is one STD that is often tested for certain forms of HPV, and this is commonly done.
+There is one STD that is often tested for during a Pap smear.
+HPV is the one STD diagnosed by a Pap test.
+Actually, the Pap test itself technically only looks for the cell changes in the cervix, and so HPV is not actually being diagnosed by the Pap test.
+However, it’s possible to use the same sample to test for certain forms of HPV, and this is commonly done.
 Your doctor can take just one sample of cells from your cervix, and have this tested both for cell changes and for HPV.